The Game Awards 2025: Announcements

-Nominees
+Of the new game announcements, Total War: Warhammer 40,000 received the most followers on Steam with 54,000, roughly the same as the combined total of the next three highest: Tomb Raider: Legacy of Atlantis (20,000), Ace Combat 8: Wings of Theve (18,000), and Control Resonant (16,000).
+Within a week, the Resident Evil Requiem trailer generated the most media coverage (approximately 1,740 articles, followed by Star Wars: Fate of the Old Republic with 1,605 and Divinity with 1,357) and most social interaction on Facebook and Twitter (followed by Legacy of Atlantis and Ace Combat 8, respectively), while the 2XKO trailer received the most views on YouTube (8 million), followed by Resident Evil Requiem (almost 6.5 million) and Marvel Rivals (5.2 million).

+Winners and nominees

 Nominees were announced on November 17, 2025; the Game of the Year nominees leaked a few hours before the official announcement.
 Any game released for public consumption on or before November 21 was eligible for consideration, including downloadable content (DLC), expansions, remakes, remasters, and seasonal content.
-The nominees were compiled by a jury panel composed of members from over 150 media outlets globally.
+The nominees were compiled by a jury panel composed of members from 154 media outlets globally—a 14% increase from 2024's 134, particularly from Europe and Latin America.
 Specialized juries decided nominees for categories like accessibility, adaptation, and esports.
-Winners are determined between the jury (90 percent) and public voting (10 percent); the latter is held via the official website and Discord server (Note: In China, fan voting is held via platforms such as Bilibili.) until December 10.
-The exception is the publicly-voted Players' Voice, for which voting is set to open on December 1.
+Winners are determined between the jury (90 percent) and public voting (10 percent); the latter was held via the official website and Discord server (Note: In China, fan voting was held via platforms such as Bilibili.) until December 10.
+The exception was the publicly-voted Players' Voice, for which voting opened on December 1.
+Millions of votes were cast within hours, causing website delays, which Keighley called "unprecedented"; 123 million votes were cast, a 10% increase from 2024.
+As with preceding years, a hub world was developed in Fortnite by Nighttimes and Evil Eye Pictures, allowing players and jury members to vote from November 21 for their favorite user-created islands among ten nominees; the winner was announced during the ceremony.

+2025 marked the first year in which multiple Game of the Year nominees were independent games, representing a 50/50 split.
+The six nominees sold a combined 22.3 million copies and each saw sales increases (Note: Each Game of the Year nominee saw sales increases in the month after nominations were announced: